nguyjd/Project-1-Applications-of-Cross-Correlation/README.md

 # Requirements

-The matlab version this is developed on is R2021a on Windows.
+The matlab version is developed on is R2021a on Windows.
 - Matlab R2021a
 - Windows 10 OS